Hepaul7/Clash-Royale-Matchup-Predictor/README.md

 - Opponent Deck
 - Outcome of the match (WIN or DEFEAT for player)

-Then, I stored the results into a csv file, there are approximately 80,000 entries.
+Then, I stored the results into a csv file, ~~there are approximately 130,000 entries.~~, right now, the new version, there are only around 550 entries, as it takes forever to generate them.

 As of September 7, I have included more info, an entry would look something like this:
 ```